 A site that is not a rear site.
+Refer to Figure J1.4.8 Site.

 Front yard

 The area along the full length of a front boundary of a site that is between:

 - the front boundary of that site; - a building line restriction or a designation for road widening purposes; and - a line parallel to that front boundary, restriction or designation.